rwk506/CrashCatcher/README.md

 There are three main files important to this project included here:
 <ul>
 <li><b>HRNN_pretrained_model.hdf5</b>: The model trained on the video dataset to predict crash/not crash.
 Can be loaded, compiled, and used to make predictions, as seen in HRNN_training.ipynb
-<li><b>HRNN_training.ipynb</b>: This notebook walks through the process of loading and prepping the dataset, setting up and training the HRNN model, and examining the results.
+<li><b>HRNN_training.py</b>: This file walks through the process of loading and prepping the dataset, setting up and training the HRNN model, and examining the results.
 <li><b>YouTube_scraping.ipynb</b>: This short script contains a few functions to help download videos and scrape 4 second clips of dashcam video.
 </ul>